duncanbradley/thesis/reproducibility.md

 The challenges are no longer completely depending on innovations in technology, but researchers’ engagement with these tools (Grüning et al., 2018).

+The authors present a package which supports reproducible practices.
+Users who specify a local working directory are confronted with an error which instructs them to choose an appropriate file path instead.
+Also encourages use of functionality which sets the random seed (Bertin and Baumer, 2020).

+Rather than focusing on absolute best practices, Wilson et al. (2015) present a starting point for repoducible working, smaller steps towards fully reproducible work.

+Researchers should also ensure that variable names are comprehensible (Wilson et al., 2015) and avoid spaces in file names in order to facilitate programming (White et al., 2013).

+Write functions to avoid duplication, make code modular (Rule et al., 2019).